directus/docs/content/tutorials/5.extensions/validate-phone-numbers-with-twilio-in-a-custom-hook.md

 id: 20e049fb-529f-4a71-8a34-1e4e61d34af1
 slug: validate-phone-numbers-with-twilio-in-a-custom-hook
 title: Validate Phone Numbers with Twilio in a Custom Hook
 authors:
   - name: Tim Butterfield
     title: Guest Author
+description: Learn how to prevent an item from saving if it has an invalid phone number.
 ---
 Hooks allow you to trigger your own code when events are emitted from Directus.
-This guide will show you how to prevent a record from saving if a phone number is not valid using the Twilio Lookup API.
+This guide will show you how to prevent an item from saving if a phone number is not valid using the Twilio Lookup API.

 ## Install Dependencies